-- 1. A Task Force member may resign after submitting a written resignation to the Co-Chairs of the Task Force. - 2.
-Barring extenuating circumstances such as a protracted illness or family emergency that is communicated to the co-chairs and to DPH staff, missing more than three of the eight quarterly meetings will prompt reporting to the Board of Supervisors via Commission Services and requests for the member to meet with Task Force co-chairs and DPH staff to discuss the member's commitment and potential resignation.
-Missing more than three of the eight quarterly meetings may result in automatic resignation.
+- 1. A Task Force member may resign after submitting a written resignation to the Co-Chairs of the Task Force as well as notification to their respective Health Deputy, if appointed by the Board. - 2.
+Barring extenuating circumstances such as a protracted illness or family emergency that is communicated to the co-chairs and to DPH staff, missing more than three quarterly meetings will prompt reporting to the Board of Supervisors via Commission Services and requests for the member to meet with Task Force co-chairs and DPH staff to discuss the member's commitment and potential resignation.
+Missing more than three quarterly meetings may result in automatic resignation.